Jira for Test Management: Options, Challenges, and Solutions

 1. Complex to setup for test planning & organization

-Work tests into your existing Jira workflow with additional issue description fields or sub-tasks
+Work tests into your existing Jira workflow

 Create custom Jira issue types